PasqualeTurin/Geo-ER/README.md

 ### Datasets

+Please use the ``search_neighbors.py`` file to generate the neighbourhood data for any city.
+The file containing such neighbourhood information are quite large, being composed of BERT encodings.

 This paper introduces 8 real-world datasets, joining 3 different sources (``OpenStreetMap``, ``Foursquare`` and ``Yelp``), in 4 different cities (``Singapore``, ``Edinburgh``, ``Toronto`` and ``Pittsburgh``).
 The statistics of the datasets are the following: